 - Be original and grab peoples attention to receive higher responses.
 This could be perfect if you’re a bit shy and don’t want to show a picture of yourself.
 For example, you could put one picture up of you wearing a costume, or one where you draw a smiley face on a piece of paper and cover your face with it.
 These kinds of pictures will add a touch of quirky playfulness while adding a sense of mystery so that people want more.

 - Details in picking the image will make all the difference.
 If you’re aiming at attracting geeks or nerds then photos with your glasses on or playing your favorite video games will work wonders.
 If you’d like an adventurer like yourself, a photo of yourself rock climbing is perfect.
 Also keep in mind the small things like lighting in the photo, clothes you’re wearing and even the size of your pupils.
-A psychology study analyzing pupil sizes discovered that we find large pupils more inviting and attractive, just as I mentioned in another article.
+A psychology study analyzing pupil sizes discovered that we find large pupils more inviting and attractive.

 You could also try to implement some seduction body language techniques in your photos, if you’re really keen.